fummicc1/GeoHashSwift/README.md

 GeoHashSwift is a Swift implementation of GeoHash.

-by storing GeoHash in a union-find data structure, and store raw data as binary not hex string, improving the accuracy of GeoHash comparison.
+by storing GeoHash in a union-find data structure, and store raw data as binary not 5bits hashed string, improving the accuracy of GeoHash comparison.

 ## APIs